 The Shape of Water UK release date: 16 February 2018

 Starring: Sally Hawkins, Doug Jones, Michael Shannon, Octavia Spencer

 What we know: The latest creature feature from renowned director Guillermo Del Toro looks likely to be more weepy than scary, focussing on the forbidden love between a deaf woman and a mute fish man who lives in a government facility.
 It's a tale as old as time and all that.
 Still, it looks lovely, it won the top prize at the Venice Film Festival, and critics have been raving.

 Pacific Rim: Uprising release date: 23 February 2018

 Starring: John Boyega, Scott Eastwood, Rinko Kikuchi, Charlie Day, Burn Gorman

 What we know: Giant robots meet giant monsters.
 Again.
 This sequel to Guillermo Del Toro's masterpiece of monster mayhem comes from TV veteran Steven S. DeKnight, and stars John Boyega (of Star Wars fame) as the son of the first film's Idris Elba character.
-This time the robots are sleeker, the monsters are probably bigger, and it's gonna be bloody great.
+This time the robots are sleeker, the monsters are bigger, and it's gonna be bloody great.

 Red Sparrow UK release date: 2 March 2018